-The Ford Taurus is more than practical family transportation.
-It is a genuinely exciting mid-size sedan.
-The Taurus offers good mid-market value with excellent drivetrains, good looks, plenty of creature comforts, and the added bonus of a surprising level of driving pleasure.
+The Ford Taurus just keeps on ticking.
+The Taurus was last redesigned and re-engineered for 2000, but Ford has been continuously improving this solid sedan.
+The Taurus offers excellent drivetrains, good looks, plenty of creature comforts, and the added bonus of a surprising level of driving pleasure.

 The sedan's trunk is of generous size and contains the mini-spare tire.
 The wagon has a flip-up rear window in its tailgate.

-The Ford Taurus is a genuinely satisfying car to drive.
-Its Duratec V6 is as responsive as a finger snap, delivering crisp acceleration from low revs straight through to the glass-smooth full-throttle shift point.
-This engine not only provides good thrust, it makes an understated but nicely throaty declaration that it means business.
-The current SEL model reminds us a bit of the lamented high-performance Taurus SHO.
+Equipped with the Duratec, the Ford Taurus is a genuinely satisfying car to drive.
+It's as responsive as a finger snap, delivering crisp acceleration from low revs straight through to the glass-smooth full-throttle shift point.
+This engine not only provides good thrust, it makes an understated, but throaty declaration that it means business.
+The Taurus SEL reminds us a bit of the lamented high-performance Taurus SHO, only it's much more refined.

 If you ever wonder just how important modern electronics have become, the Taurus with its powerful Duratec engine can quickly demonstrate the benefits of traction control: Simply switch off the traction control, nail the throttle, and the front tires will shriek as they claw for traction.
 Powerful front-wheel-drive cars like the Taurus SEL need traction control to reduce wheel spin and provide better control of the car.

-The Taurus chassis is a good match for this forceful Duratec drivetrain.
 The fully independent suspension provides a smooth, impact-free ride.
-Taurus uses gas-pressurized shock absorbers, unusual in a family sedan; when pushed in the corners, it remains stable, nimble and ready for more.
+Gas-pressurized shock absorbers improve its cornering responsive.
+When pushed in the corners, it remains stable, nimble and ready for more.
 Cornered hard, its body roll is moderate, and the nicely tuned variable-ratio power rack-and-pinion steering delivers a steady stream of road information.
-And when the turning is done, this steering system provides improved on-center response, guiding you straight down the center of the course once more.
+The steering also offers good on-center response when crusing in a straight line.

 With its excellent chassis and Duratec power, the Ford Taurus comes close to being a sports sedan for the price of a family mid-size sedan.